supremeimposter/My-Vault/DatabaseManagementSystem/Relational-Model-and-Normalization/Functional Dependency.md

 - If some instance does not satisfy functional dependency $X \rightarrow Y$, then schema can never satisfy functional dependency $X \rightarrow Y$.
 - If the schema does not satisfy functional dependency $X \rightarrow Y$, then it is possible that some instance can satisfy functional dependency $X \rightarrow Y$.
-- By looking at an instance, we can be sure about which FD's DO NOT hold, but we cannot be sure about which FD's hold.
+- By looking at an instance, we are sure about which FD's DO NOT hold, but we cannot be sure about which FD's hold.

+> [!important]
+> Functional dependencies are NOT defined for an instance.
+They are defined for schema.

 ## Types of Functional Dependency